slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 - Nietszche says to measure one’s strength by the number of parasites one can support.
 - surpass a gatekeeper: i'm x, i know your situation and how is the way i can make it the most confortable (safe) for you.
--->
+> *'Any sufficiently advanced negligence is indistinguishable from malice.' -- Deb Chachra*
+> *'If you pick up a starving dog and make him prosperous he will not bite you.
+This is the principal difference between a dog and man.' -- Mark Twain*
+> *'Help a man who is in trouble and that man will remember you when he is in trouble again.' -- Paul Alexander* -->

 > *'Fools and wise folk are alike harmless.
 It is the half-wise and the half-foolish, who are the most dangerous.' -- Goethe*